DomainDrivenArchitecture/dda-backup-crate/README.md

   ```bash
 java -jar dda-backup-crate-standalone.jar --targets targets.edn backup.edn
 ```
+6. After a successful installation there will be scripts managing the backup and restored process.
+If u navigate to `/usr/local/lib/dda-backup/` you can see all scripts.
+If you want to backup something, just execute the `backup.sh` script.
+After that you can `source-transport.sh` script.
+This will transport your backup to your store folder and it will also manages your `:gens-stored-on-source-system`.
+When you want to restore a backup just execute the `restore.sh` script.
+But be aware, that the `restore.sh` script can only restore the newest version, so if you want to restore an old version just delete the newer version or move them elsewhere.
+The backups themselves can found when you navigate to `/var/backups/` and there you also can see the three folders **transport-outgoing**, **store** and **restore**

 ## Additional-info-about-the-configuration
 Two configuration files are required by the dda-backup-crate:: "backup.edn" and "targets.edn" (or similar names).
 These files specify both WHAT to backup and restore and WHERE.
 In detail: the first file defines the configuration for the backup and restore scripts, while the second configuration file specifies the target nodes/systems, on which the installation and configurationg will be performed.
 The following examples will explain these files more in details.